-You may have heard or been told about how you drive can have a big impact on your vehicle’s fuel economy, so it wouldn’t be an unreasonable question to wonder if using cruise control can help you to save gas?
+You may have heard or been told about how you drive can have a big impact on your vehicle’s fuel economy, and it’s true, but is using cruise control something that can help you to save gas?

 When you are trying to decide if a feature your car has can help you drive more fuel efficiently you only really have to ask yourself one question, which is “will using this feature reduce the amount of work my engine needs to do?”

 Think about what you’re asking your vehicle to do.
 Just getting a vehicle weighing several thousand pounds up to speed requires the engine to do a lot of work, and then we ask it to do even more.
 First of all, you have you – the driver – and your weight adds to the weight of the vehicle and requires the engine to do more work than it would have to do if you weren’t in there.
 Then you add passengers, luggage, or other items, and that adds further weight and means even more work to do.

 This is all before we even start to think about towing a trailer of some sort, and then there’s another variable to consider as well as the additional weight, which is aerodynamics.
 The designers and engineers who developed the vehicle you are driving spent a lot of time designing the vehicle to be as aerodynamic as it can be, within the confines of the type of vehicle it is.
 You then add a trailer and a lot of their work on aerodynamics goes out the window.

 So far, all I’ve covered here are the basics of asking your vehicle’s engine to get a load up to speed from a standing start, but then you start slowing down and speeding up as you drive so that increases the engine’s workload exponentially.
 If you reduce the number of times you ask your vehicle to increase the speed it’s moving those thousands of pounds, the less fuel you’re going to use, and this is where cruise control comes in.